The Superintendents Call to Action: Missing School Matters:

 The Attendance Awareness Month convening partners are calling upon Superintendents across the country to raise your voices and lead the effort to improve attendance starting in the early grades in your community.
 While schools alone can’t do all it takes to improve student attendance, every successful initiative ultimately relies on educators deciding to make the reduction of chronic absence a priority.

 - Prioritize Attendance: Make clear that improved student attendance is one of your top priorities.
 Ask your teachers and school leaders to make it one of theirs as well.
 Designate a senior member of your staff to oversee implementation.

 - Mobilize the Community: Reach out to make improved student attendance a broadly owned and widely shared civic priority.
 Engage parents, civic and elected leaders, local businesses, clergy members and the libraries, museums and service providers.

 - Drive with Data: Use data to raise public awareness, establish targets and goals, track progress and assure accountability.

 Please join us!
 Take your first step by accepting this challenge.

 - Click here to read the Call to Action.

 - Click here to read our letter to superintendents across the country.

 - Click here to see who else has signed up.

-If you’ve signed the Call to Action, consider using or adapting these media tools to help spread the word about your district’s involvement in Make Every Day Count, build awareness about reducing chronic absence and invite key stakeholders to join local efforts to improve school attendance, starting in the early grades.
+If you’ve signed the Call to Action, consider using or adapting these media tools to help spread the word about your district’s involvement.
+Use this as an opportunity to build awareness about reducing chronic absence and invite key stakeholders to join local efforts to improve school attendance, starting in the early grades.